pytorch/pytorch/README.md

 - [NVIDIA cuDNN](https://developer.nvidia.com/cudnn) v6.x or above

 If you want to disable CUDA support, export environment variable `NO_CUDA=1`.
+Other potentially useful environment variables may be found in `setup.py`.

 If you want to build on Windows, Visual Studio 2017 and NVTX are also needed.